fm4dd/pi-weather/documentation/weather-station-v1.1/issues-log.md

 `RRA:MIN:0.5:60:17568 RRA:MAX:0.5:60:17568:Asia/Tokyo` adding new option to specify a time zone, letting RRD calculate the offset to consolidate at local midnight instead of UTC.

-## 2. RRD graphs nightime background does not extend below zero if temperature becomes negative
+## 2. RRD graphs nighttime background does not extend below zero if temperature becomes negative

 I currently color the nighttime with a grey background, using the following expression: